SumitKapatkar2709/SumitKapatkar2709.github.io/_pages/ai-empowered-driver-support.md

 ---
 layout: page
-title: Development of AI-Empowered Vision-Based Driver Support System
+title: Development of AI-Empowered Vision-Based Driver Support System for Autonomous Vehicles
 permalink: /projects/ai-empowered-driver-support/
 ---

-# Development of AI-Empowered Vision-Based Driver Support System for Autonomous Vehicles

 ## Project Overview
 This project focuses on developing an AI-powered driver support system that enhances the safety and reliability of autonomous vehicles.
 By leveraging advanced vision-based algorithms and robust object detection mechanisms, the system can operate seamlessly in dynamic driving environments.